 The public has opportunities for a behind the scenes look into the conservation labs at Winterthur.
 Since 2001, a subset of Winterthur's guiding staff has been trained to give public tours through the conservation facility on the first Wednesday of each month.
 For more information, call 800.448.3883 or visit Winterthur's website.

 For potential applicants, tours of the conservation laboratories at Winterthur Museum will be offered on designated Monday afternoons.
-Dates during the Spring 2022 semester include March 14th, April 4th, April 11th, and April 25th, from 1:30-2:30pm.
-If you would like more information or have questions about pre-program conservation tours, please contact WUDPAC Fellows Meghan Abercrombie (she/hers) (firstname.lastname@example.org) and Riley Cruttenden (they/them) (email@example.com).
+Dates during the Spring 2023 semester include April 17th and May 8th, from 1:30-2:30pm.
+To sign up for a tour spot or if you have questions about pre-program conservation tours, please contact WUDPAC Fellows Adriana Benavides (she/hers) and Katarina Stiller (she/hers) at email@example.com.
 PLEASE NOTE: Given the global pandemic and concern for health and safety, tour group size will be limited.
 Masks will be required during the duration of the tour and in all indoor spaces.

 Move this whole section up, swapping places with the section above it.